meysam-amini/JavaSE-Projects/README.md

 ## TimeTable Generator
-Desktop Time Table Generation App for creating school or college timetables.
+Persian Desktop Time Table Generation App for creating school or college timetables.
 The data is stored on postgres and for running it u should add postgresql driver to classpath.
 The dao layer is written with pure jdbc.

 ![timetable](https://file.io/LZIropfHujdk)